Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • an increase in the size of the liver and spleen.

-With incomplete occlusion develops chronic insufficiency circulation in the liver.
-At the initial stage of the disease clinical symptoms missing.
-This is due to the activation of the compensatory collateral circulation, thanks to which oxygen and nutrients enter the tissues in a circular way.
+With incomplete occlusion, it develops chronic failure blood circulation in the liver.
+At the initial stage of the disease clinical symptoms are missing.
+This is due to the activation of compensatory collateral circulation, thanks to which oxygen and nutrients flow to the tissues in a roundabout way.

-Gradually, weakness and lethargy increase, appetite worsens, signs of portal hypertension appear (increased pressure in the portal vein system).
-The main manifestations are the development of ascites, an increase in the size of the veins of the anterior abdominal wall, varicose veins of the esophagus, etc. This threatens to rupture blood vessels and develop bleeding.
+Weakness and lethargy gradually increase, appetite worsens, and signs of portal hypertension (increased pressure in the portal vein system) appear.
+The main manifestations are the development of ascites, an increase in the size of the anterior veins abdominal wall, varicose veins of the esophagus, etc. This threatens rupture of blood vessels and the development of bleeding.

-Chronic inflammation of the portal vein (pylephlebitis), in which there is a narrowing of the vessel along its entire length, is accompanied by constant aching pains in the abdomen, prolonged subfebrile condition.
+Chronic inflammation of the portal vein (pylephlebitis), in which there is a narrowing of the vessel along its entire length, is accompanied by constant aching pain in the abdomen, prolonged low-grade fever.
 The spleen and liver gradually increase in size, which extends beyond the edge of the costal arch.
-Increasing tissue ischemia, which provokes a violation of the functioning of hepatocytes.
-As a complication, hepatitis and cirrhosis of the liver develop.
+Tissue ischemia increases, which provokes disruption of the functioning of hepatocytes.
+Hepatitis and cirrhosis of the liver develop as complications.

 Diagnostics

-Diagnosis of liver thrombosis is extremely difficult.
+Diagnosing liver thrombosis is extremely difficult.
 This is due to the absence of specific signs of the disease.
-The symptoms present may indicate many other pathologies.
+Present symptoms may indicate many other pathologies.

 Main research methods:

-• Doppler ultrasound.
-It makes it possible to detect clots in the blood vessels of the liver, to establish the degree of blood flow disturbance, the nature of blood clots (soldered to the walls or free).
+• Ultrasound with Dopplerography.
+Makes it possible to detect clots in the blood vessels of the liver, determine the degree of blood flow disturbance, the nature of the blood clots (fused to the walls or free).

-From others additional ways use magnetic resonance imaging, the use of radionuclides, general clinical and biochemical analyzes blood.
+From others additional ways use magnetic resonance imaging, the use of radionuclides, general clinical and biochemical tests blood.

 Treatment